 Statistics indicate that a bike is stolen every 30 seconds in the United States and fewer than 10 percent of recovered bicycles are ever returned to their owners.
 By encouraging the use of high-quality, high-security locks—and teaching owners how to use them properly—the goal is to prevent theft before it happens.

-The 529 Garage allows riders to easily and securely register their bikes and provides the capacity to broadcast a “Missing Bike Bulletin” to the 529 community and social networks that includes images and details that will enable cyclists and law enforcement to identify and recover the stolen bike.
+The 529 Garage allows riders to easily and securely register their bikes and provides the capacity to broadcast a “Missing Bike Bulletin” to the 529 community and social networks that include images and details that will enable cyclists and law enforcement to identify and recover the stolen bike.
 Additionally, the 529 Garage generates a detailed report that can be provided to the police and the victim’s insurance company to maximize and expedite claims and the ability for law enforcement to check against a national database of missing bikes.

 “Our goal is to make the best locks in the world,” said ABUS Marketing Manager Joan Hanscom.
 “Our locks are engineered and produced in our own factories to incredibly demanding quality standards that we set – standards that meet and exceed many of the most widely recognized testing standards employed globally.
 But even then—whether it be due to human error or the use of power tools—bikes still get stolen.
 By partnering with Project 529 we are delivering a more comprehensive security solution to cyclists and we are thrilled to be working with them.”